darwin/naga/gn/README.md

 But it should possible to use it for other system as well.

 This library is bundled as some Python code with a C extension.
-The C extension needs to link against V8 library and boost::python.
+The C extension needs to link against V8 library and Python3 library.

 We do not use standard setup.py toolchain for compilation of the C++ code.
 We use it only for bundling the final artifact.